AlvinWenJH/agentic-rag/README.md

 ## 🤖 AI Agent Capabilities

-The Vectorless RAG system features a sophisticated AI agent powered by **Pydantic AI** and **Google Gemini 2.5 Flash** that provides intelligent document querying without traditional vector embeddings.
+The Agentic RAG system features a sophisticated AI agent powered by **Pydantic AI** and **Google Gemini 2.5 Flash** that provides intelligent document querying without traditional vector embeddings.
 The agent uses a tool-based approach to navigate and analyze documents dynamically.

 ### 🧠 Core Agent Features